 If the adjustment cam is broken or won’t hold: The hinge has worn out and should be replaced.
 European hinges are standardized, so replacements are straightforward to find at hardware stores.

 If tightening doesn’t work because the screw just spins in the hole, the wood has stripped out.
-You have four options:
+Your repair strategy depends on what your cabinet is made from.

-- Fill the stripped hole with two-part epoxy wood filler or a wooden dowel glued in place
+2. Fill the stripped hole with two-part epoxy wood filler or a wooden dowel glued in place with wood glue

 This is the most permanent fix — what I’ve done on my own kitchen cabinets after stripping a hole trying to force a too-large screw.

-Option C: Use a larger screw Try a screw one gauge larger (#10 instead of #8) in the same hole.
-This only works once and won’t hold as well as a properly filled hole, but it can buy you time.
+Option C: Larger screw (temporary only) Try a screw one gauge larger (#10 instead of #8) in the same hole.
+This only works once and won’t hold as well in particle board — consider it a temporary fix while you wait for materials to do a proper repair.

-Option D: Replace the hinge entirely If multiple screw holes are damaged or the hinge itself is bent, it’s faster to replace the whole hinge.
-Measure the screw-hole distance on your existing hinge before buying a replacement to ensure the new holes align.
+If two or more screw holes on the same hinge are stripped, especially in particle board, replacement is usually faster than repair.
+Measure the screw-hole distance on your existing hinge before buying to ensure the new holes align.

 Step 5: Check cabinet door alignment and level

-- Look at the leading edge (the side opposite the hinges) — it should be parallel to the cabinet frame
+2. Check the leading edge (the side opposite the hinges) — it should be parallel to the cabinet frame.
+Use a ruler to measure the gap at the top and bottom of the leading edge; the measurements should match.

-- Use a small level on the door — it should read level when closed
+3. Use a small level on the door face — it should read level when the door is closed.
+A door that’s out of level by more than ⅛ inch over 24 inches will look visibly crooked.

-- The swing test: Open the door halfway and let go.
-It should stay put, not drift open or closed
+4. The swing test: Open the door halfway and let go.
+It should stay put, not drift open or closed.
+A door that drifts has either a bent hinge or the cabinet itself is out of plumb.

-If gaps are still uneven after hinge adjustment, the cabinet box itself may be out of square.
+If gaps are still uneven after hinge adjustment and the door itself isn’t warped, the cabinet box may be out of square.
 Use a 2-foot level on top of the cabinet.
 If it’s tilted, shim the bottom until level using thin wood shims.
+For guidance on leveling entire cabinet installations, Family Handyman has detailed shimming techniques.

 Verify it worked